 - Large Bowl for soil

-- Pots/Container – I used these strong, biodegradable and disposable coffee/teacup from BEELEEVE
+- Pots/Container – I use these strong, biodegradable and disposable coffee/teacups from BEELEEVE

 - Espoma BioTone Starter

 - Obelisk or Trellis Netting or other climbing structure